JessicaAKelley/readme-generator/README.md

   ![badge](https://img.shields.io/badge/license-MIT%20License-green)

   ## Description
-  A command-line application utilizing Node.js to create READMEs with ease.
+  A command-line application utilizing Node.js to create README files with ease by prompting the user with a series of questions about their project.

   ## Table of Contents
   * [Installation](#installation)